-The synthesized music from the composer.
+The synthesized demo music made by the composer.

 Piccolo, Flutes, Oboe, English Horn, Bassoon, Bᵇ Clarinets, Bᵇ Bass Clarinet, Eᵇ Alto Saxophone, Bᵇ Tenor Saxophone, Eᵇ Baritone Saxophone, Bᵇ Trumpet, F Horn, Trombone, Euphonium, Tuba, Double Bass, Timpani, Glockenspiel, Snare & Bass Drum, Cymbal, Triangle, Mark Tree